Some weeks ago we released the brand new WooCommerce Memberships plugin.

 Memberships allows you to create an entire membership system without compiling a Frankenstein assortment of plugins.

-That’s true, it makes really easy to create membership plans, manage members and other membership stuff related very easily.
+That’s true, with WooCommerce Memberships you can create membership plans, manage members and other membership stuff related very easily.

 It still does not support every possible integration with other plugins, but some of them are supported.